aljazzair/oracle-ping-test-europe-usa-east/README.md

 2.Wait till all node ping test finished;

-3.Press number to display ping detail on region basis(Asia, Oceania, North America, Europe, Mideast, South America) in terminal, or just check the txt file in the script location.
+3.Press number to display ping detail on region basis(North America, Europe) in terminal, or just check the txt file in the script location.

 Have fun!